 (See also Overview of Lipid Metabolism Overview of Lipid Metabolism Lipids are fats that are either absorbed from food or synthesized by the liver.
 Triglycerides (TGs) and cholesterol contribute most to disease, although all lipids are physiologically important... read more .)

 There is no natural cutoff between normal and abnormal lipid levels because lipid measurements are continuous.
 A linear relation probably exists between lipid levels and cardiovascular risk, so many people with “normal” cholesterol levels benefit from achieving still lower levels.
 Consequently, there are no numeric definitions of dyslipidemia; the term is applied to lipid levels for which treatment has proven beneficial.
-Proof of benefit is strongest for lowering elevated low-density lipoprotein (LDL) levels.
-In the overall population, evidence is less strong for a benefit from lowering elevated TG and increasing low high-density lipoprotein (HDL) levels.
+Proof of benefit is strongest for lowering elevated low-density lipoprotein cholesterol (LDL) levels.
+In the overall population, evidence is less strong for a benefit from lowering elevated TG and increasing low high-density lipoprotein cholesterol (HDL) levels.

 HDL levels do not always predict cardiovascular risk.
 For example, high HDL levels caused by some genetic disorders may not protect against cardiovascular disorders, and low HDL levels caused by some genetic disorders may not increase the risk of cardiovascular disorders.
-Although HDL levels predict cardiovascular risk in the overall population, the increased risk may be caused by other factors, such as accompanying lipid and metabolic abnormalities, rather than the HDL level itself.
+Although HDL levels predict cardiovascular risk in the overall population, the increased risk may be caused by other factors, such as accompanying lipid and metabolic abnormalities, such as hypertriglyceridemia, rather than the HDL level itself.

 This system does not take into account specific lipoprotein abnormalities (eg, low HDL or high LDL) that may contribute to disease despite normal cholesterol and TG levels.